 Ventury Capital was founded by Kevin Harrington and Nick Bentley.
 Harrington was one of the first Sharks on the television show Shark Tank and worked as a real estate and business broker before founding Ventury Capital.
 Bentley is an author and radio show host, whose articles have appeared in Forbes.
 To qualify for a small business loan with Ventury Capital, businesses must have been in operation for over six months and have earned over $120,000 in revenue in the past 12 months.
 More established small businesses that have been in operation for over three years may qualify for larger loans and longer terms.
 Consumers that choose Ventury Capital should remember that they must have a credit score of 550 or higher.

-We were impressed that Ventury Capital posted the APRs for its term loans on its website where you could view them before you applied for funding.
+Impressively, Ventury Capital posted the APRs for its term loans on its website where you could view them before you applied for funding.
 So many lenders hide this information from business owners until they have completed an application.
 With Ventury Capital, you can see what you may pay for a loan upfront.

 Ventury Capital can arrange financing for small businesses in all 50 states.
 The company claims it has helped finance businesses in almost 700 industries.
 The only industries that are excluded are adult entertainment and illegal/semi-illegal drug related industries.